 Santani Wellness Resort is one of Sri Lanka’s newest luxury hotels.
 It’s been making waves in the world of luxury travel since its opening in September 2016, thanks to its combination of a world-class spa, delicious cuisine and a beautiful setting.

-When I started researching my recent trip to Sri Lanka for my Sri Lanka Luxury Travel Guide series, there was one place I knew that I had to visit: Santani Wellness Resort.
+When I started researching my recent trip to Sri Lanka, there was one place I knew that I had to visit: Santani Wellness Resort.
 It’s fast becoming one of Sri Lanka’s most talked about (not to mention exclusive) destinations and I wanted to know why.

 The concept isn’t a new one – we’ve seen so many wellness resorts billing themselves as luxury destinations (and many of them are).
 What sets Santani apart from its competitors is the dual focus on the luxury and wellness aspects.